Supakornn/pruna/docs/contributions/adding_metric.rst

 3. **Implement your metric class**: Inherit from the appropriate class and implement the required methods.

+4.  **Register your metric**: Use the ``MetricRegistry.register`` decorator to make your metric available throughout the system.

-4. **Add tests**: Create tests in ``pruna/tests/evaluation`` for your metric to ensure it works correctly.
+5. **Add tests**: Create tests in ``pruna/tests/evaluation`` for your metric to ensure it works correctly.

-5. **Update documentation**: Add documentation for your new metric in the user manual ``docs/user_manual/evaluation.rst``, including examples of how to use it.
+6. **Update documentation**: Add documentation for your new metric in the user manual ``docs/user_manual/evaluation.rst``, including examples of how to use it.

-6. **Submit a pull request**: Follow the standard contribution process to submit your new metric for review.
+7. **Submit a pull request**: Follow the standard contribution process to submit your new metric for review.

 By following these steps, you'll help expand Pruna's capabilities and contribute to the project's success.